 Before Custer, hostile Sioux were at war with neighboring tribes, including the Mandan, Hidatsa, and Arikara who had withstood the Sioux attacks, at first.

 Then, smallpox wiped out nearly all the three tribes.
 The deadly scourge had impacted populations from the Royal Palace in England to the families of U.S. Founding Fathers.

 Even then, smallpox had not come to the isolated tribes until late.
-When it did, they had no immunity and no vaccines.
+When it did, the people of the upper Missouri, had no immunity and no vaccines.
 So, thousands of men, women, and children died.
 That’s why the Mandan tribe joined forces with the Hidatsa and Arikara people who had also been nearly wiped out.